xnhp0320/prefix_lookup_mc/README.md

 prefix_lookup_mc
 ================

-Any problem, drop the email at: xnhp0320@gmail.com
+Any problem, drop the email at: hepeng@ict.ac.cn

 *A high performance IP lookup engine based on the Tree Bitmap Algorithm.